 What to Capture in MCP Audit Trails

 Context payload metadata: You need to balance visibility with privacy.
 Capture metadata like payload size and data classification tags.
-This helps you spot anomalous contexts like an agent requesting way more data than usual without storing sensitive information.
+You can then spot anomalous contexts like an agent requesting way more data than usual without storing sensitive information.

 Time and environment data: This tells you when and where the requests happened.
-Precise timestamps help you reconstruct attack timelines, and environment details like cloud region or security posture can help you identify suspicious patterns.
+Precise timestamps let you reconstruct attack timelines, and environment details like cloud region or security posture reveal suspicious patterns.

-Authorization decisions: This is where you preserve the “why.”
-Your logs should record which policy evaluated the request, what conditions were checked, and what context factors influenced the decision.
-This transforms your audit logs from passive records into actionable intelligence.
+Authorization decisions: Your logs should record which policy evaluated the request, what conditions were checked and what context factors influenced the decision.
+These details preserve the “why” behind every access event and turn your audit logs from passive records into a tool your security team can act on.

 Outcome status: Enables real-time monitoring through success, failure, or anomaly flags.
 Patterns of authorization failures from a single agent could suggest a compromised credential, while a sudden spike in successful access to sensitive contexts could signal a potential data exfiltration attempt.